tacmath/42/README.md

 - Low level :
 	- [war](https://github.com/tacmath/war.git)
 		<dd>War is a polymorphic linux virus created in assembly.
-It is a continuation of the projects pestilence and famine .<dd>
+It is a continuation of the projects pestilence and famine.<dd>
     - [Corewar](https://github.com/tacmath/corewar)
 		<dd>corewar is a project of 2 main part:<dd>
 		- <b>First the asm</b> : A program that compile champions in assembly language, and generate a binary programs that can be interpreted by the virtual machine.<dd>